Promoting Sustainability with Materials Manufacturers and Production Contractors

 Since 2014, we have moved the self-checks entirely online, enabling suppliers to respond more efficiently.
 We also provide suppliers with feedback based on the self-check results.
 The result of these efforts is a system that continuously advances CSR procurement.

-In 2018, Lion Corporation Korea, an overseas Group company in South Korea, requested self-checks from its 162 business partners, achieving a response rate of 75.3%.
+In 2018, Lion Corporation (Korea) requested self-checks from its 162 business partners, achieving a response rate of 75.3%.

-In 2020, Qingdao Lion, a Group company in China, also requested self-checks from its 68 suppliers (of which, 14 were also covered by Lion’s self-check request), achieving a response rate of 100%.
+In 2020, Lion Daily Necessities Chemicals (Qingdao) Co., Ltd., also requested self-checks from its 68 suppliers (of which, 14 were also covered by Lion’s self-check request), achieving a response rate of 100%.

 We will continue to promote sustainability initiatives with our business partners.